orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/contrast_enhancement.rst

 ========================================================
 Sensor images have often a wide dynamic range.
-Whereas it is very helpful to have high precision to do complex processing, it is pretty hard to display wide range of dynamic, even on modern screen.
+Whereas it is very helpful to have high precision to do complex processing, it is pretty hard to display high dynamic images, even on modern screen.
 The dynamic range for basic screen is of 8 bits.
-Data can contain 12 or 16 bits (or even more!).
+Images can contain 12 or 16 bits (or even more!) of data.
-The contrast enhancement application is aiming at reducing this dynamic by compressing it in a smarter way than just linear compression.
+The contrast enhancement application is aiming at reducing this dynamic by reorganizing it in a smarter way than just linear compression.
 In a linear compression, compression changes the dynamic range (for instance from 12 to 8 bits) but does not change the repartition of the pixel.

 |image1| |image2|

-Here the equalization of histogram is creating a look up table in order to maximize the use of dynamics.
-The target histogram is perfectly flat one.
+Here the equalization of histogram is creating a look up table in order to maximize the use of dynamic.
+The target histogram is a perfectly flat one.
 The gain applied on each pixel comes from the computation of the transfer function :math:`T` such that :